acts-project/machines/README.md

 images contain all dependencies installed either via a custom built or through an LCG release.

+The `archive` folder contains image definitions that are not actively used.

 How to build an image
 ---------------------